fossabot/stylo/docs/en_EN/pages/markdownsyntax.md

 ## Tables

-Tables are created as follows
+Tables are created as follows:

 - `|` Separates columns
 - A single line break separates the links